Table of Contents

 3. Study with official SAT materials

 Many free study resources are accessible online and offline to help undergraduates with their SAT preparation.
 Many of these resources attempt to approximate the SAT’s difficulty level; however, they are not always accurate.
+If you are targeting colleges that accept 1300 SAT scores and need professional guidance, you can check these course plans and select the one that fits your needs.

 Key takeaways